openstate/openonderwijsdata-api/documentation/rst/data.rst

     Field                               Type              Description
     =================================== ================= ===================================
     country                             string            Country students originated from
-    students                            integer           The amount of students originating form this country at this school
+    students                            integer           The number of students originating form this country at this school
     =================================== ================= ===================================

 .. _duostdres: